-HHS offers a 6-week summer camp program each year to help educate children ages 6-13 years old on what we do, why we do it and how they can help.
+HHS offers a 9 week Summer Camp program each year to help educate children ages 6-13 years old on what we do, why we do it and how they can help.
 There is a substantial amount of hands-on time with animal experts and their animals they bring for demonstrations.

-Each week is the exact same camp yet we have many children come back for an additional week.
+Each week is the same camp yet we have many children come back for an additional week.
 The camp is operated and conducted by our Summer Camp Coordinator.
+Cost is $150.00.

 College and High School-

 HHS offers students the opportunity to earn academic credit for school programs such as ROTC that may require public service hours.
 Additionally, HHS staff will work with college or college bound students who may visit our organization as part of a student exchange or internship program.

 HHS hosts many intern programs for veterinary services as well as 2-3 week education programs for students from the Far East.